As I often joke with friends, it always feels like a decisive moment in education. And alas, education tends to evolve at a glacial pace.

 For quite some time now, many have been debating the value of college degrees and viability of the traditional college business model as a whole in the 21st century.
-This lively discussion among educators and thought leaders has contributed to a consideration and adoption of some provocative ideas and models for change.
+Recent scandals in the world of college admissions have made these debates all the more pressing.

 What Are the Good Questions?